vlucas/Spot/README.md

-Spot PHP ORM+ODM
+Spot PHP ORM
 ----------------
-For Relational Databases and MongoDB
+For RDBMS (Currently only has a MySQL adapter)

 Connecting to a Database